 - Shea Denning's October 2012 North Carolina Criminal Law blog post, State v.
 Wilkerson and the Authentication of Electronic Evidence, provides an overview of North Carolina case law on the authentication of text messages.

 - Online Directory - search this directory of wireless and internet service providers to find contact information for legal departments.
 This directory was created for law enforcement use through a grant from the DOJ.
-The website also contains several publications on digital evidence and investigating high-tech crimes.
-Some are available to the general public and others are available only to law enforcement.

 - Retention Periods of Major Cellular Service Providers - The Computer Crime and Intellectual Property Section of the U.S. Department of Justice gathered information about the retention periods for call details, cell tower information, text message content, pictures, and other types of data.
 This information has been posted online by the ACLU.